 With so much choice of where to head as dusk approaches, you can’t help but wonder where to find the best sunset spot in Lisbon.
-Our team at Siesta Campers has years of experience in exploring Lisbon by campervan and we have narrowed a potentially extensive list into our very favourite picks to ensure that your campervan hire from Lisbon and the resulting hunt for the most epic sunset spots are a success.
+Our team at Siesta Campers has years of experience in exploring Lisbon and the surrounding areas by campervan.
+We have narrowed a potentially extensive list into our very favourite picks to ensure that your campervan hire from Lisbon and the resulting hunt for the most epic sunset spots are a success.
 Driving around the city of Lisbon can be a bit tricky due to the narrow streets and elevation changes.
 For this reason our recommendations for Lisbon sunset spots are locations that are not only beautiful, but they're accessible with a larger vehicle such as a campervan.
 Not only that, if you're planning on spending a few days in the city, these are some of the only locations to offer free parking in Lisbon.

 1 – Belém

 Whether your time in Lisbon is a flying visit or a more relaxed break, a trip to Belém is time well spent.